shrividya-subramaniam/Research-Paper-Summarizer-For-Different-Personas-Using-LangChain-and-RAG/README.md

 Unlike OpenAI, Anthropic does not offer proprietary embedding models.
 This meant a separate solution was required to generate embeddings.

 **Solution:**
 To address this, an open-source embedding model from HuggingFace, specifically all-MiniLM-L6-v2 model, was integrated into the project.
 This model is lightweight, efficient, and performs well for semantic similarity tasks.
-The generated embeddings are then stored and managed using FAISS (Facebook AI Similarity Search), an open-source library for similarity search and clustering of dense vectors.This combination allowed the project to create a knowledge base from the research papers, enabling the sentence window retrieval mechanism to work without depending on Anthropic for embeddings.
+This third-party solution enabled generation of numerical representations of text crucial for the vector store and retrieval process.

+### 2. Context Management

+**Problem:**
+A key challenge was balancing the amount of retrieved context provided to the LLM.
+Enough information is required for comprehensive summaries without exceeding the LLM's finite "context window" or incurring token limit errors, especially for lengthy research papers.

+**Solution:**
+ The strategy involved reducing the individual window size while simultaneously increasing the number of retrieved windows (k-value).
+This gave the system the following benefits.

+1. Optimize Context: By retrieving more, smaller, targeted windows, the LLM received a diverse set of relevant information without being overwhelmed by excessively long individual contexts.
+2. Prevent Token Overload: This method ensured that the total tokens passed to the LLM remained within its limits, even for extensive documents, while still providing sufficient breadth of information.
+3. Improve Summary Quality: With focused and broad context, the LLM could generate more accurate and coherent summaries by drawing from a wider range of relevant snippets.

+This strategic approach to context management was fundamental in enabling the system to effectively summarize lengthy and complex research papers.

-### 2. API Rate Limits and Model Overloading (Anthropic API)
+### 2. API Rate Limits and Model Overloading
 **Problem:**
 Initially, when making multiple consecutive calls to the Anthropic API, particularly for both summarization and evaluation for several personas, the API was returning a `429 Too Many Requests` error.
 This indicated that the request rate was exceeding the allowed rate limit (40k ITPM per minute for Anthropic Claude API), leading to incomplete summary and evaluation results.